aleatt93/ShiftManager/docs/TECHNICAL_DOCUMENTATION.md

 ### 3.1. `library.py` - The Engine

 -   **`Employee` Class**: A simple data class that represents a single employee, holding their personal details, their list of off-duty days, and a dictionary of their accumulated shift counts.
+In v2.1, the `shift_count` dictionary now includes a `"days_off"` key to track off-duty days.
 -   **`EmployeesManager` Class**: Manages the collection of `Employee` objects in memory.
 It handles all business logic related to employees, such as adding a new employee, removing an employee, and calculating fair starting shift counts for new hires.
 It does not interact with files directly.
 -   **`ShiftManager` Class**: The core scheduling engine.
 Its primary method, `shift_assignator`, implements the algorithm for generating a fair and balanced monthly schedule based on employee availability and historical shift counts.
-It now also accepts a `locked_shifts` parameter to respect manual assignments made by the user.
+It now also accepts a `locked_shifts` parameter to respect manual assignments made by the user, and an optional `employees_list` parameter to support temporary state management during generation.

 ### 3.2. `file_manager.py` - The Persistence Layer